Chaima-LGDOUR/finalProject/readme/readme.md

     return max;
 }

-//The rotatedLeft() function returns a new piece with the same shape as an
+//The rotatedLeft() function returns a new piece with the same shape
-//existing piece, but rotated counter-clockwise by 90 degrees:
+//as an existing piece, but rotated counter-clockwise by 90 degrees:

 TetrixPiece TetrixPiece::rotatedLeft() const
 {
     if (pieceShape == SquareShape)